The GPS and the Constant Velocity of Light

 method

-of light is emitted from location A toward B (see figure 2).
-The
+Einstein.
+A pulse of light is emitted from location A toward B

-observer measures the velocity of light, calculating the quotient of
+light, calculating the quotient of the length Lv,

-emitted from A and received at B (see figure 2).
+from A and received at B (see figure 2).
 Since the train is in

-motion, for the station observer, the distance Lv between A
+motion, for the station observer, the distance Lv

-and B is represented by
+between A and B is represented by v[s] and not

-respectively on both clocks, at the instant light is at location A (CDA)
+respectively on both clocks, at the instant light is at location

-(CDB).
-This experiment gives c.
+gives c.

 |